UniversalDependencies/docs/treebanks/jv_csui/jv_csui-pos-X.md

 ## Morphology

-The form / lemma ratio of `X` is 144.000000 (the average of all parts of speech is 238.352941).
+The form / lemma ratio of `X` is 1.006993 (the average of all parts of speech is 1.145928).

-The 1st highest number of forms (144) was observed with the lemma “_”: <em>Airline, Association, Burger, European, Fares, House, Kriteria, Low, Mouse, Pesawat, administrasi, administratif, affun, akademis, all-aspect, all-weather, analisis, apartemen, arbitrase, arus, audhisi, audisi, bab, beasiswa, beroperasi, bisnis, black, combo, darah, daya, de, designated, domestik, drum, eksperimental, ekstrem, elektronis, etis, eutanasia, excess, facto, fasilitas, fermentasi, festival, finish, game, ghetto, grande, granul, haiku, hidrostatika, imigran, jamming, jaringan, jitu, kata, katalog, kekerasan, kelompok, kemoterapi, kepentingan, kevakuman, kibor, killer, komite, kompleks, konsekuensi-konsekuensi, kontrak, lenggahe, mahasiswa, marksman, master, meledak, metal, metropolitan, mode, njaba, non-fiksi, of, parlemen, partner, pendudukan, penerbangan, pengacara, pengacauan, penjahit, penjajah, penjajahan, penjualan, penumpang, penyebab, people, perancang, perawatan, perdamaian, perhatian, perpustakaan, pertahanan, pertama, pertanian, pertengahan, perumahan, poin, postingan, power, pro, protagonis, protokol, psychedelic, puisi, rapper, rasisme, realisme, remisi, reorganisasi, rock, rookie, semifinalis, seorang, seri, sharpshooter, show, snack, sniper, standar, subunit, suku, suwuk, taunn, tekanan, train, tujuan, turisme, turnamen, urea, vegan, vegetarian, vikaris, vitesse, warga, web, à, 東京, 爱情的三部曲</em>.
+The 1st highest number of forms (2) was observed with the lemma “_”: <em>daya, warga</em>.

+The 2nd highest number of forms (1) was observed with the lemma “administrasi”: <em>administrasi</em>.

+The 3rd highest number of forms (1) was observed with the lemma “administratif”: <em>administratif</em>.

 `X` occurs with 2 features: <tt><a href="jv_csui-feat-Foreign.html">Foreign</a></tt> (179; 98% instances), <tt><a href="jv_csui-feat-Typo.html">Typo</a></tt> (1; 1% instances)